RaphaelOlivier/transboost/README.md

     * Select training and testing sample of cut series.
     * Train and test a naive target classifier (a rbf svm on target domain is harcoded).
     * Train and test TransBoost.

 Then for each error mean and standard deviation on the *n* experiences are computed, and stored as csv in the result file.
 * *singletest* : an auxiliary function used by *testseries* to run transBoost once.
 It defines and initializes **TransBoost** and **ProjFinder** objects, runs the algorithm and returns training and testing errors.
 It also prints logs in shell.
 * svmreg : an auxiliary function, that can be used instead of target svm as a naive classifier.
 It computes regression on incomplete series to naively project them on source domain and apply the source hypothesis.
 The function returns training and testing errors.
 * *simplifyCSV* : testseries generates csv with too precise floats to read.
 This function takes a csv path and simplifies it to two significant figures after comma.
 * *displayExperience* : takes a pandas dataFrame (e.g. read from a csv) and two column names.
 It plots a graph of points, one column being the x values and the other the y values.
 It can be used to show how TransBoost performs compared to the naive target classifier.
 ### examples
+Each file here has its code in a *run* function.
+It is called in the *main.py* file.
+#### series0.py
+Generates and saves the datasets used in the other series examples.
+#### series1.py
+A simple use of TransBoost on one dataset.
+#### series2.py
+The set of experiences we used to test transBoost.
+It mainly calls *series.seriesGeneration.testseries* with quite a large number of parameters.
+#### series3.py
+A smaller, computable set of experiences to show how *series.seriesGeneration.testseries* works.
 ## Differences in TransBoost3
 TODO